The internet is fundamentally broken.

 Humans, realistically

 Humans are both the problem and the solution.
 Users cannot memorise dozens of passwords or navigate cryptic warnings.
 Organisations cannot assume breaches will never happen.
-Education must be grounded in reality: make secure choices the default, train people to recognise anomalies rather than panicking over every notification, and embed security thinking into organisational culture.
+Education can be grounded in reality by making secure choices the default, training people to recognise anomalies rather than panicking over every notification, and embedding security thinking into organisational culture.

 Slow, yes.
 Expensive, perhaps.
 But much faster than waiting for humans to become rational overnight.